| Appearance: | |

 | Storage Stability | 12 months @ ≤40°C | 12 months @ ≤40°C | 12 months @ ≤40°C | 12 months @ ≤40°C |

-Foam control in cement mortars, grouts, and adhesives to enhance workability and reduce air entrapment.
+Use silicone emulsion defoamer for foam control in cement mortars, grouts, and adhesives to improve workability and cut down air entrainment.
+Ideal as a silicone antifoam for concrete admixtures.

-Foam suppression in sewage systems, industrial wastewater, and water recycling plants.
+Effective at suppressing foam in sewage systems, industrial wastewater and water recycling plants.

-Agricultural formulations, alkaline cleaners, paper manufacturing, metal etching, and leather tanning.
+Also suitable for agricultural formulations, alkaline cleaners, paper making, metal etching and leather tanning.

 25 kg plastic barrels, 50 kg plastic drums, or 200 kg metal drums.